Luis-Martinez1/Luis-Martinez1/README.md

 ### My name is Luis
 I'm Currently a student at Codeup.

-🔭 I’m currently working on Classification, Storytelling, Regression, Clustering, and Time Series Analysis.

 🌱 I’m currently learning Data Science.

+🔭 I’m currently working on Classification Models, Storytelling, Regression, Clustering, and Time Series Analysis.

 :computer: I have previously worked with SQL, Python Libraries (Numpy, Pandas, Matplotlib, and Seborn), Tableau, and Statistics (Descriptive and Inferential).